a2stuff/a2d/notes/testplan.md

 ## View Menu

+* Open folder with files.
+View > by Date.
+Verify that DeskTop does not hang.

 * Open folder with new files.
 Use View > by Date; verify dates after 1999 show correctly.
 * Open folder with new files.
 Use View > by Date.
 Verify that two files modified on the same date are correctly ordered by time.